 Social media outages not only impact communication and productivity, it could also have a negative impact on advertisers.
 When networks go down, ads purchased by marketers also lose visibility during the outage.
 Bottom line, both social media companies and businesses using these platforms should always employ a backup plan.

 Our growing reliance of IoT also plays a role.
 For instance, DDoS (distributed denial of service) attacks continue to be a problem and, according to some reports, are on the uptick.
 It is not uncommon for online networks to be a target in these exploits.
 For instance, in October 2016 a major DDoS attack occurred, causing outages for Twitter and Reddit, to name two websites affected (I remember trying to log onto Twitter that morning myself).
 As our technology-centric society continues to include more and more smart appliances and other devices, this can have a direct effect on businesses since they are being used to bring down websites.

 IoT helps things run seemlessly, but has it had or will it have too high a level of intended effects?

 When those websites are social networks, it goes back to the ripple effect it can have on other businesses.
 Securing smart appliances and gadgets will need to become a high priority in order to alleviate some of these attacks, or at least lessen the impact since exploiters often seem to be able to stay ahead of the game.

 However, these outages do highlight to organizations that companies should never place all their eggs in one proverbial basket.
-There should always be a back-up plan for any aspect of business, social media networks included.
+There should always be a backup plan for any aspect of doing business, social media networks included.